 Periodontal disease is commonly known as gum disease.
 In the initial stages only the gum is affected but , if left untreated, it will progress to involve other supporting structures of the tooth including the boney socket and ligament attaching the tooth to the bone.

-Tartar is mineralised plaque seen as hard brown accumulations on the tooth that can only be removed by professional means.
+Tartar (calculus) is mineralised plaque seen as hard brown accumulations on the tooth that can only be removed by professional means.
 It acts as a rough surface allowing plaque accumulation.

 Early signs of gum disease include a red swollen gum margin that bleeds easily if touched.
-If there is more advanced attachment loss, loose teeth, gum recession, with root exposure, can become visible.”Doggy Breath” is usually associated with periodontal disease and should never be considered normal.
+If there is more advanced attachment loss, loose teeth, gum recession, with root exposure, becomes visible.”Doggy Breath” is usually associated with periodontal disease and should never be considered normal.
 Early professional diagnosis and treatment is important to help prevent progression and stabilise the condition.

 Attachment loss cannot be determined until the gums and teeth are assessed under general anaesthesia.
-A periodontal probe is used to check the ligament attachment to the tooth and the surrounding bone is assessed using dental x-rays. each tooth is checked in a systematic approach and all findings recorded on a dental chart.
+A periodontal probe is used to check the ligament attachment to the tooth and the surrounding bone is assessed using dental x-rays.
+Each tooth is checked in a systematic approach and all findings recorded on a dental chart.
 This is important for ongoing assessment and further planning.